daniellenguyen/composer/README.txt

 Changes:

+  ***Things we had to change to adapt our model and controller*** Moved new view and new model to different package.
+  Put adapter classes in own model and controller packages.
+  Created a controller interface.

   ***Comments on new view code received***
   Pitch enum was not at interface level, had to ask partners to change it to be interface level.